Islamabad Football Association

-2011 IFA 'C' League Points Table

 Gothia Cup

 In August 2017, the IFA U-18 team became the first team from Pakistan to win the Gothia Cup China U-18 event held in Shenyang.

 Logo controversy

 Islamabad Football Association uploaded its new logo to its Facebook page in January 2012.
 However, in 2017, a Reddit user alleged that it was nearly identical to the logo used by Football Association of Ireland in terms of the design, colors, and the font.
 IFA then changed its logo next year.